FILM, PHOTOGRAPHY, SKETCHES & REPRODUCTIONS

 School Groups or Other Groups:

-Any group of five or more people must schedule one week in advance through MOA’s Registration Department, 801-422-8205.
+- Any group of five or more people must schedule at least one week in advance by completing and emailing this form to firstname.lastname@example.org.

-- Only works owned by the MOA may be freely sketched.
+- Works owned by the MOA may be freely sketched.
 Works owned by private collections, individuals and other institutions may not be sketched.
 Please check with the MOA Information Desk to know which works may be sketched.

 - Hallways, doorways, and display spaces must remain open to visitor’s traffic.
 Artist may not block these areas in the galleries and are not permitted to lean against the walls and display cases.
 Touching works is absolutely prohibited.